A Trip Across the Pond

 Greg Sullivan

 Thanks for writing Greg.
 I hadn't heard that story about my father flying the KC-135 simulator.
 I wonder if it was one of the other crew members like Skip or Don.
 Any of you Hawg Wild crew take the KC-135 sim up for a flight?
 How cool was that!
+Thanks again for writing Greg!

 I wrote Greg back about who may have flown in his simulator and here was his reply:

+"I guess it's been too many years for me to say with any certainty who actually flew my simulator.
 I seem to remember him telling me that he was an instructor pilot in Arizona when he's not flying B-29s to England.
 I heard (second hand) much later that he was killed while giving flying lessons in Arizona.
+Does that clarify who was actually in the simulator?"

-Yes Greg that does clear it up.
+Yes Greg, that does clear it up.
 This would have been Skip Cregier the pilot of the B-29.
 Skip was killed after he returned home from the B-29 trip while test flying a Cessna 421.

 I remember Jake Huffman, a B-52 Bombardier/Navigator, befriending my father and I when we were at Loring AFB in Maine.
-It was great to see a current SAC Bombardier/Nav and my Dad, a WWII Nav, swapping stories.
+It was great to see a current SAC Bombardier Nav and my Dad, a WWII Nav, swapping stories.
 Jake gave us a grand tour of the base and let us sit in on a briefing for a tactical bombing training mission that he was going to fly in the B-52.
 This was an awesome experience; thanks Jake.
 I still have the Navigation tools that you gave my Father.
 Jake also got us into the maintenance hangar where several B-52's were going through major overhaul and repair.
 I remember sitting in the Bomb/Nav position and letting my feet dangle because the hatch below the the downward ejecting seat was removed.
 I was amazed to see the bomb intervalometer for spacing bombs on the ground was exactly like the one in Hawg Wild from WWII.
 Jake also got us into a KC-135 and I was shocked to see an indicator for the SCR-718 radio altimeter mounted on the side of the navigators position.
 This radio was also installed in the B-29 for the bombardiers and the Navigators to verify their height above the ground.
 The radio inside the KC-135 had a data plate on the side with a 1944 contract date on it.
 I have often wondered how a WWII radio was still in service in the 1980's.

 My Dad and I were delighted to meet you Jake.
 I want to thank you for your kindness and hospitality during our visit to Loring.
 I hope you read this some day and maybe you can write about your experience with the Hawg Wild.